sreilly64/BlueJ.NaiveTicket/README.md

 private int price;
 ```
 does it matter which order the three words appear in?

+Answer: Yes.

 * Edit the `TicketMachine` class to try different orderings.
 After each change, close the editor.
 	* Does the appearance of the class diagram after each change give you a clue as to whether or not other orderings are
 possible?

+Answer: The class will not compile with other combinations.

 	* Check by pressing the compile button to see if there is an error message.
 	* Make sure that you reinstantiate the original version after your experiments!

 ### Exercise 2.14
 * Is it always necessary to have a semicolon at the end of a field declaration?

+Answer: Yes.

 * Once again, experiment via the editor.
 * The rule you will learn here is an important one, so be sure to remember it.